 The name itself comes from the characteristic small spider-like clusters of red blood vessels seen in the corner of the eyes and on the cheeks, known as telangiectasias.

 The symptoms of AT tend to get worse quite quickly.
 People with the condition generally don't live beyond their mid-twenties.

-We are funding research by Professor Henry Houlden at UCL Institute of Neurology, looking to identify the genes underlying spinocerebellar ataxia:
+We have funded research by Professor Henry Houlden at UCL Institute of Neurology, focused on the identification of genes underlying spinocerebellar ataxia: